-Whether you are fresh out of education and considering making fitness your career, thinking about starting up a personal training business in London addition to your main job or are looking for a complete career change, this is the ultimate guide to becoming a personal trainer.
+Whether you are fresh out of education and considering making fitness your career, thinking about starting up as a personal trainer City of London addition to your main job or are looking for a complete career change, this is the ultimate guide to becoming a personal trainer.
 Right Path Fitness have a wealth of experience in the industry.
 Founded by former GB wrestler Keith McNiven, the company has grown and developed to an established team of personal trainers working with clients in the East London area.
 We’ve been where you are; in this guide, we will tell you about the benefits and the pitfalls of setting up as a personal trainer, with actionable advice that you can use to build a successful business.

 Why become a personal trainer